awenna/tbsg/README.md

 It's mainly a playground to learn new things and see how they turn out.

 ### Notable mentions
-The project is relatively old and very, very much work in progress.
+The project is relatively old and a work in progress.
 For example many classes may seem pointless, but are important abstractions for future when functionality is added.

 The use of Dependency Injection and funtional-oriented style has in some places lead to heavy boilerplate.